balaji-techascend/career-roadmap/1-baseline.md

 If you already think clearly in writing, you can skip this.

 **Prompt:**
-Check whether these leverage decisions are:
+Given my baseline truths above, help me check whether they are:
 - grounded in what I wrote earlier
-- stated clearly
+- stated clearly and specifically
-- free of vague intent or future promises
+- free of future planning or optimism

-Do not rewrite unless I ask.
+Do not rewrite them unless I ask.
 </details>

 ---

-## Roadmap Transfer (Do This Before Moving On)

-Copy the following into `roadmap.md`:
-- 1–2 leverage priorities
-- 1–2 explicit non-priorities
-- Any key assumption these depend on

-These are **inputs** to the Career Control System, not final answers.

-When you’re done, move on.
-Leverage only compounds if you act on it.
+## Distillation → roadmap.md (Required)
+From this file, copy only **stable, factual constraints** into:
+`roadmap.md → Baseline Truths (Anchor)`

+Rules:
+- These must be facts, not interpretations
+- No future intent
+- No action items
+- If this changed tomorrow, it would be noticeable

+Do not copy explanations.
+Only copy the truths that should constrain future decisions.